top of page

 You are not starting from scratch.
 You are starting from experience.

-So take a deep breath, find a teacher who gets you, and sit down at the keys.
+So take a deep breath, find a teacher who understands you, and sit at the keys.
 There’s a whole world of music waiting—and you’re right on time.

 If you are an adult considering diving into the world of piano playing, here are a few resources for you!